This is a Sponsored Post

 By Guest Writer

 Maggie Hammond is a retired nurse and freelance writer, exploring and writing in the U.S. in retirement.
-An advocate for public health and nursing qualifications, she feels passionate about raising awareness of the current strain on public health organisations.
+An advocate for public health and nursing qualifications, she feels passionate about raising awareness of the current strain on public health organizations.